bountybench/bountytasks/ocis/remote_files/services/userlog/README.md

 The `userlog` service is a mediator between the `eventhistory` service and clients who want to be informed about user related events.
 It provides an API to retrieve those.

-## The Log Service Ecosystem

-Log services like the `userlog`, `clientlog` and `sse` are responsible for composing notifications for a certain audience.
-  -   The `userlog` service translates and adjusts messages to be human readable.
-  -   The `clientlog` service composes machine readable messages, so clients can act without the need to query the server.
-  -   The `sse` service is only responsible for sending these messages.
-It does not care about their form or language.

 ## Prerequisites

 Running the `userlog` service without running the `eventhistory` service is not possible.